Leveraging Multi-lingual Positive Instances in Contrastive Learning to Improve Sentence Embedding: Experiments

-From the upper part of Table~\ref{table_overall}, it is evident that continuous training with both single and multiple positives on pretrained language models enhances the performance of the models, making them to competitive level.
+From the upper part of Table~\ref{table_overall}, it is evident that continuous training with both single and multiple positives on pretrained language models enhances the performance of the models.
 However, from the average score of the downstream tasks, we can observe that models trained using our proposed framework with multiple positives demonstrate stronger performance than conventional CL-based methods with single positives.
-Specifically, we discover an average improvement of 1.0 for mBERT and 1.5 for XLM-R across three different downstream tasks compared to models trained on single positives.
-The most significant improvement is seen in STS for mBERT, and in MTOP Domain Classification for XLM-R.
+Specifically, we discover an average improvement of 1.1 for mBERT and 1.3 for XLM-R across different downstream tasks compared to models trained on single positive.
+The most significant improvement is seen in STS22 for mBERT, and in STS17 for XLM-R.

-In order to fairly compare MPCL with state-of-the-art models, we train a variant with the same language coverage using hard negatives.
+In order to fairly compare MPCL with state-of-the-art models, we train a variant with the same language coverage and apply hard negatives~\cite{kalantidis2020hard}.
 We include all 15 languages in XNLI and utilize sentences with contradictory labels as hard negatives.
-This comparison is referred to as \textbf{XLM-R w/ hard negative} shown in Table~\ref{table_overall}.
-Our XLM-R trained with multiple positives surpasses mSimCSE, which is trained with single positives in all tasks we report.
+This comparison is referred as \textbf{XLM-R w/ hard negative} shown in Table~\ref{table_overall}.
+Our XLM-R trained with multiple positives surpasses mSimCSE$_all$, which is trained with single positives in all tasks we report.
 Note that during the training of this variant, an anchor sentence can access five positives from different languages and the hard negative instance is also randomly selected from all languages.
 This variant indicates that our proposed MPCL can be incorporated with other existing orthogonal methods, such as hard negatives, and contributes to better performance.

-These observations suggest that for under-exploited multi-lingual language models, leveraging multiple positives can offer a richer and more useful source of information for training, thus yielding more substantial benefits to the model.
+These observations suggest that for general multi-lingual language models, leveraging multiple positives can offer a richer and more useful source of information for training, thus yielding more substantial benefits to the model.
 Note that with the exception of the BUCC task, all the other evaluation tasks include languages that are excluded from our dataset.